prathambhatia/yt-thumb-rankerr/README.md

-# Add the ELO rating system section to the user's provided README content

-user_readme = """
 # 🎯 YT Thumbnail Ranker

 An intelligent web app that helps YouTubers **automatically rate and compare thumbnails** to determine which one is likely to get the highest **click-through rate (CTR)**.
 Say goodbye to guesswork—hello data-driven decisions!